 Contributed by Chip Ward, author of Stony Mesa Sagas, Torrey House Press (2017).
-First published on Chip’s personal Facebook page.
+This essay was originally published on Chip’s personal Facebook page.

 Like most American kids in the fifties I grew up with cowboys, not the real ones who limp and spit but the heroes on television.
 Hopalong Cassidy, the Lone Ranger, Wild Bill Hicock and other television characters too numerous to name taught me that the world had good guys and bad guys.
 In my developing childhood brain complexity was dismissed and the binary circuit that divides the world into us and them, the righteous and the damned, was built.

 The good guys won with guns.
 Guns were ubiquitous and although lots of guys got shot there was no blood pooling on the floor or spattered across the wall.
 Messy agony was also absent.
 Good guys got shoulder wounds and bad guys died dramatically but without screaming.
 Bystanders never got hit because collateral damage, after all, might muddy the clear divide between good and evil.
 Likewise, the inevitable gunfights between cowboys and Indians never involved women and children and the savages always started the fight.
 And the Indians who showed up on screen were mostly indistinguishable from each other and rode in whooping packs like wolves except for Tonto who had seen the light and became a good guy helper.
 All of this, of course, was pure bullshit.
 The themes and worldview of those programs had less to do with actual American history and were more about Cold War fears and ideology.
 A nation traumatized by a Great Depression and a Second World War was threatened by new unfathomably lethal nuclear weapons and so we retreated into a mythic past that was reassuring and inspiring.